 Plainview is a medium-sized city located in the state of Texas.
 With a population of 20,919 people and six constituent neighborhoods, Plainview is the 123rd largest community in Texas.

-Plainview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Plainview isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Plainview are a mix of both white- and blue-collar jobs.
 Overall, Plainview is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Plainview who work in office and administrative support (14.95%), teaching (8.30%), and sales jobs (7.42%).

 The citizens of Plainview are slightly less educated than the national average of 21.84% for the average city or town: 16.80% of adults in Plainview have a bachelor's degree or advanced degree

 The per capita income in Plainview in 2010 was $17,799, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $71,196 for a family of four.
 However, Plainview contains both very wealthy and poor people as well.